Three parts of

 help take the students through the steps-

-idea generating, helping set up meetings with or send emails to specialists,
+idea generating, helping set up meetings with or send emails to

 and building in time during meetings.